-Most of the existing literature and the prevailing understanding of hygiene is based on cultivation-based studies, which entail the growth and enumeration of bacteria in the laboratory.
-These techniques fail to account for the high abundance and ubiquity of nonharmful - and potentially helpful - bacteria on human skin^{15,16}.
-Modern cultivation-independent techniques, including DNA sequencing technology, have facilitated a deeper exploration of microbial diversity and expanded our understanding of the trillions of bacteria, fungi, and viruses living on the healthy human body, collectively known as the microbiome, and their role in maintaining health17.
+Most of the existing literature and the prevailing understanding of hygiene is based on cultivation-based studies (Fig. 1), which entail the growth and enumeration of bacteria in the laboratory.
+These techniques fail to account for the high abundance and ubiquity of non-harmful - and potentially helpful bacteria on human skin^{15,16}.
+Modern cultivationindependent techniques (Fig. 1), including DNA sequencing technology, have facilitated a deeper exploration of microbial diversity and expanded our understanding of the trillions of bacteria, fungi, and viruses living on the healthy human body, collectively known as the microbiome, and their role in maintaining health17.
 Hands harbor greater bacterial diversity that is more variable through time than other places on the skin18.
-Studies that focus on hygiene should take this diversity into account and recognize that not all microbes are harmful, and that there is a continuum between pathogenic and beneficial microbes.
+Studies that focus on hygiene should take this diversity and ecological context (Fig. 2) into account, recognizing that not all microbes are harmful, and that there is a continuum between pathogenic and beneficial microbes.
 For example, the bacterium Staphylococcus epidermidis is commonly found on human skin and is generally regarded as commensal19, although it can occasionally act as a pathogen^{20,21} or a protective mutualist22.
 Despite the growing use of these modern sequencing technologies, there have been no cultivation-independent studies investigating the direct effect of hand hygiene and/or product use on the hand microbiome18.